zehuilu/CBBA-Python/README.md

 There are some configuration settings in json files that can cause this problem.

-If your tasks have time windows, i.e. `time_window_flag=True`, it is possible that no agent can execute a task due to its small `END_TIME` or `DURATION`.
+If your tasks have time windows, i.e. `time_window_flag=True`, it is possible that no agent can execute a task due to the limitation of `START_TIME` or `END_TIME` for this task.
-It can take long time for every agent traveling to this task.
-Before the agent arrives, this task has been expired.
-So this task cannot be assigned to any agents.
+It can take a long time for every agent traveling to this task.
+Before an agent arrives at this location, this task has been expired.
+So it is impossible for this task to be assigned to any agents.
 A quick fix is to set a relatively large `END_TIME` or small `DURATION` if your world , i.e., `WorldInfo` is large.

-Another general setting, no matter your tasks have time windows or not, is `NOM_VELOCITY` and `FUEL`.
-When CBBA is finding the best bid for each agent, it skips the negative scores because the initial value of bid score is -1.
-The score for each bid is `score = reward - penalty`, it is possible that this score is negative because the penalty is too large.
-Note that the penalty is the distance to next task multiplied by `FUEL`, and the reward is `TASK_VALUE * exp((-Task.discount) * dt_current)`, where dt_current is the distance to next task divided by `NOM_VELOCITY`.
-A quick fix is to set `FUEL` as 0, and see if CBBA can assign all the tasks.
-If yes, then set a relatively small `FUEL` for a large world.
-If no, then set a relatively large `NOM_VELOCITY` for a large world, and set a proper `FUEL` later.
-This is defined in CBBA's paper, I implemented it as it is.

 More details in compute_bid() and scoring_compute_score() of [`CBBA.py`](/lib/CBBA.py)